IV estimation of causal hazard ratio: Background

-\section{Framework and notation}
+\subsection{Framework and notation}

-Consider an observational study where interest lies in estimating the effect of a binary treatment $D$ on a possibly censored continuous survival outcome $T$.
-The effect of interest is subject to confounding by observed variables $X$ as well as unobserved variables $U$.
-Let $C$ denote the censoring time and $\Delta$ be the death indicator: $\Delta = I(T\leq C).$ The observed time on study $Y = \min(T,C).$ Let $Z$ denote a binary instrumental variable with a 0-1 coding scheme.
-Using the notion of potential outcome \citep{neyman1923applications,rubin1974estimating}, let $D(z)$ be the potential exposure if the instrument had taken value $z$ to be well-defined \citep[the Stable Unit Treatment Value Assumption,][]{rubin1980comment}.
-Similarly, we assume $T(d,z)$ and $C(d,z)$, the potential survival and censoring time if a unit were exposed to $d$ and the instrument had taken value $z$ to be well-defined.
-Under Assumption \ref{assumption:exclusion} described later, we may define the potential survival function as $S^T_d(t) = P(T(d,z) \geq t)$ and the potential hazard function as $\lambda^T_d(t) = -[S^T_d(t)]^\prime / S^T_d(t).$ Let $Y(d) = \min \{T(d), C(d)\}$, we may then similarly define $S_d^Y(y)$ and $\lambda_d^Y(y)$.
+Consider an observational study where the interest lies in estimating the effect of a binary treatment $D$ on a possibly censored continuous survival outcome $T$.
+The effect of interest is subject to confounding by (a subset of) observed variables $X$ as well as unobserved variables $U$.
+Let $C$ denote the censoring time and $\Delta$ be the event indicator: $\Delta = I(T\leq C).$ The observed time $Y = \min(T,C).$ Let $Z$ denote a binary instrumental variable with a 0-1 coding scheme.
+Using the framework of the potential outcome, let $D(z)$ be the potential exposure if the instrument had taken value $z$ to be well-defined \citep[the Stable Unit Treatment Value Assumption,][]{rubin1980comment}.
+Similarly, we assume $T(d)$ and $C(d)$, the potential survival and censoring time if a unit were exposed to $d$ to be well-defined.
+The potential survival function is defined as $S^T_d(t) = P(T(d) \geq t)$, and the potential hazard function is defined as $\lambda^T_d(t) = -[S^T_d(t)]^\prime / S^T_d(t).$ Let $Y(d) = \min \{T(d), C(d)\}$.
+We may then similarly define $S_d^Y(y)$ and $\lambda_d^Y(y)$.

 We assume the marginal structural Cox model: